dwrodri/dwrodri.github.io/markdown-drafts/quadtrees-writeup.md

 To build our quadtree, we would take the entire space, and separate it into four equally sized cells.
 Each of those cells would have one of three values:

-- WHITE: The NPC will not collide with anything in this cell
+- FREE: The NPC will not collide with anything in this cell
-- BLACK: The NPC will collide with everything in this cell
+- TAKEN: The NPC will collide with everything in this cell
-- GRAY: The NPC will collide with at least something in this cell
+- MIXED: The NPC will collide with at least something in this cell

-Now that the cells have been classified, we break each GRAY cell into four more cells for the second time and assign _those_ cells their corresponding values.
+Now that the cells have been classified, we break each MIXED cell into four more cells for the second time and assign _those_ cells their corresponding values.
-We repeat this process of dividing up cells until there are no GRAY cells left, only BLACK and WHITE.
+We repeat this process of dividing up cells until there are no MIXED cells left, only TAKEN and FREE.
+We can then quickly build paths from A to B through the centroids of each cell.
+The video below demonstrates this in action:

 Each of these cells has an address.
 Since we produced these cells in fours, it makes the most sense to use a base-4 counting system for addressing.
 Base-4 is